notBroman/notbroman.github.io/_posts/2024-11-8-Micromouse-Hardware.md

 The one cell LiPo battery delivers 3.7V, while the DC motors used need 6V a boost converter is needed.
 The motors max current being 1A when they stall requires the splitting into high and low power ground where everything that is connected to the 6V line should be connected to high power ground.
 All the 3.3V circuitry is on its own ground connected to the battery and MCU ground.
+Another important thing to keep in mind is that the battery needs to be able supply the max current the system (in this case mostly the motor) uses.

 ![power delivery circuit](media/MicroMouse-power_module.svg)

+For the boost converter I have coloured the different nodes to make the component placement easier.
+Since this is a switching keeping the feedback and switching loop as small as possible is really important.
+Shout out to [Phil's Lab](https://www.youtube.com/watch?v=1g-D8T65SJU) for making a video on boost converter layout and component sizing, I would have struggled a lot more without these videos.

+To avoid dealing with charging and powering the robot at the same time I've added a p-channel MOSFET and a On/Off switch in series.
+The MOSFET automatically disconnects the boost converter from the battery when it is charged.
+Additionally, the switch enables turing the robot on and off.

 # PCB